alahiff/HTCondorVMs/README.md

 * For GridPP, see https://www.gridpp.ac.uk/wiki/Vac_configuration_for_GridPP_DIRAC

 ### Running the scheduler universe job
+A scheduder universe job needs to be setup and submitted for each VO you wish to support.
 * Download the latest CernVM 3 iso from here http://cernvm.cern.ch/portal/downloads
 * Edit the job description file for creating the VMs as appropriate.
 An example is https://github.com/alahiff/HTCondorVMs/blob/master/vm-atlas.sub